javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 }
 ```

 Of course, everything's possible!
 Programmers do make mistakes.
-Even in open-source utilities used by millions for decades -- suddenly a crazy bug may be discovered that leads to terrible hacks (like it happened with the `ssh` tool).
+Even in open-source utilities used by millions for decades -- suddenly a bug may be discovered that leads to terrible hacks.

 In our case, `try..catch` is meant to catch "incorrect data" errors.
 But by its nature, `catch` gets *all* errors from `try`.
 Here it gets an unexpected error, but still shows the same `"JSON Error"` message.
 That's wrong and also makes the code more difficult to debug.